fbpx

 Hôtel de Boisgelin

-It was built in 1650 by Pierre Pavillon and Jean-Claude Rambot by order of King Louis XIV who permitted the archbishop Michel Mazarin to enlarge the city southwards, on land previously owned by the Order of St John of Malta.
+Commissioned in 1650 by order of King Louis XIV, the Hôtel de Boisgelin was born from Archbishop Michel Mazarin’s vision to expand the city southwards.
+Designed by architects Pierre Pavillon and Jean-Claude Rambot, it rose on land once owned by the Order of Saint John of Malta.

-Hôtel de Boisgelin has often been used as a film set, notably for The Horseman on the Roof (2005) by Jean-Paul Rappeneau with Olivier Martinez, and more recently, in May 2009, A View of Love by Nicole Garcia with Jean Dujardin.
+Its timeless charm has also caught the eye of filmmakers — featured in The Horseman on the Roof (2005) by Jean-Paul Rappeneau, and more recently in A View of Love (2009) by Nicole Garcia, starring Jean Dujardin.

 Contact